Why preterm babies are getting infant massages

 And the results speak for themselves.

-Through the program, clinicians in the NICU teach parents how to perform the massage on their own so that they can continue the program once they go home.
+Through the program, clinicians in the NICU teach parents how to perform the massage on their own so they can continue the program once they go home.
 Parents are taught to perform a massage twice a day, generally at the same time each day, giving their full attention to their babies for about 10 minutes, typically in a dimly lit, quiet room.

 “Some of our families love the program so much that they perform the massage three or four times per day, especially after discharge from the NICU,” Behm says.